neyestrabelli/xml-formatter/README.md

 - Force `<?xml version="1.0" encoding="UTF-8"?>` in header xml

+Use Tab
+- Use tab instead of spaces

 Indent Character

-- Set the indent character (tab could be used)
+- Set the indent character (only if you don't use tab)

-Spaces Indent
+Number Char Indent

 - Default 2